jetstack/tarmak/docs/user-guide.rst

 Tarmak supports authentication using aws-iam-authenticator.
-You can enable this using the following snippet, although this doesn't deploy the authenticator to the cluster - this will need configuring for your environment using the instructions `here <https://github.com/kubernetes-sigs/aws-iam-authenticator>`_.
+You can enable this using the following snippet, although this doesn't deploy the authenticator to the cluster - this will need configuring for your environment using the instructions on `github <https://github.com/kubernetes-sigs/aws-iam-authenticator>`_.
 Effectively, the snippet below performs steps 2 and 3 of these instructions for you.

 .. code-block:: yaml